roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  Knowing how I like it, Kitty sat upright on me, arching her back to push her little breasts forward, her hands scraping my hairy thighs behind herself.
 She giggled at my adoration of her A-cup boobies, and she took one of her hands to lightly cup and brush her breast, just toying with it, while her eyes watched my eyes staring at the sight.
 Sticking out a finger, she sucked her digit until it was sopping wet with saliva, then she traced her wet fingertip over her nipple, making it glisten in the flickering candlelight.

  "Mmmm," she muttered while still studying me facial reaction, feeling how hot I was jamming my prick into her beneath her thighs.
 She slipped her hand from her tit into her spread-open crotch, two fingertips teasing her little clitty while her cunt was riding up and down slowly on my pole.
 She moaned, her eyes closing, feeling the sensations of her fingers on her sizzling clitoris.
 Wanting to fuck more deeply, Kitty put both her hands on my chest, propping herself up, and she began to hump me with more vigor.
 Her hips swayed side to side, whipping her hips and my cock around, and the heavy lubrication of her juices on my cock made her cunt slide easily up and down my pole.
 Panting, staring down at my eyes, my wife started fucking me faster, rhythmically, picking up the sway.
-Report_Story #4